singnet/snet-marketplace-service/wallets/README.md

 View and Register wallet for a user.

-### Channel creation for third party and Add funds to channel.
+### Channel Creation for third party and Add funds to channel.

 Channel with funds is needed to use AI service in DApp.
 This component helps to create channel for third party and has capability to add funds to a channel.